OWASP/secure-coding-practices-quick-reference-guide/_draft/en/us/02-checklist/05-checklist.markdown

 - [ ]   Validate data length

-- [ ]   If any potentially input must be allowed as input then implement additional controls
+- [ ]   If any potentially hazardous input must be allowed then implement additional controls

-- [ ]   If the standard validation routine cannot address some inputs then use discrete checks
+- [ ]   If the standard validation routine cannot address some inputs then use extra discrete checks

 - [ ]   Utilize canonicalization to address obfuscation attacks